ibm-cloud-docs/netezza/reference/network_policies.md

    To retrieve the CIDR ranges that are used by the storage endpoints in a particular Azure region:

-   - Follow the instructions from [AWS IP address ranges notifications](https://docs.microsoft.com/en-us/powershell/module/az.network/get-aznetworkservicetag?view=azps-7.5.0).
+   - Follow the instructions from [Azure IP address ranges notifications](https://docs.microsoft.com/en-us/powershell/module/az.network/get-aznetworkservicetag?view=azps-7.5.0).

      ```she
      > $serviceTags = Get-AzNetworkServiceTag -Location eastus2